 Deneen was series editor of Political Companions to Great American Authors with the University Press of Kentucky from 2005-2017; and "Radical Conservatisms" (along with co-editor Elizabeth Corey) with University of Pennsylvania Press.
 He serves on a number of editorial boards, including Perspectives on Political Science and American Political Thought.
 He is a contributing editor with the journal The American Conservative.

 While at Georgetown University, Deneen founded and served as Founding Director of the "Tocqueville Forum on the Roots of American Democracy," which became a vibrant center for reflection on the contributions of political thought to American politics and culture.
 At the University of Notre Dame he is an affiliate faculty with the Tocqueville Program for Inquiry into Religion and American Public Life, and the Minor in Constitutional Studies, both of which he served as Interim Director from 2014-2015.
-He currently serves as Acting Director of the Center for Ethics and Culture at the University of Notre Dame for the Spring 2018 semester.
+He served as Acting Director of the Center for Ethics and Culture at the University of Notre Dame for the Spring 2018 semester.

 Deneen lives in South Bend, IN with his wife, Inge, and three children, and are parishioners at St. Joseph Parish of South Bend.
 They are proud to own the house that once belonged to Notre Dame legend, Edward "Moose" Krause.